 To Sum Up

-If Windows disk management warns you that the selected partition was not created by windows, you may try to convert the disk to GPT so as to make it detectable by Windows.
+If Windows disk management warns you that Windows did not create the selected partition, you may try to convert the disk to GPT so as to make it detectable by Windows.
 EaseUS partition manager software can help.

-If the GPT system partition not recognized in Windows 10, you can set it in BIOS as a boot drive, or enable UEFI mode in BIOS.
-But if your computer doesn't support UEFI boot, you'll need to convert the GPT to MBR so to make the partition detectable.
+If the GPT system partition is not recognized in Windows 10, you can set it in BIOS as a boot drive or enable UEFI mode in BIOS.
+But if your computer doesn't support UEFI boot, you'll need to convert the GPT to MBR to make the partition detectable.

 How Can We Help You